johann-solo/om-go/site/content/blog/2017-09-25-plum-clafoutis 2.06.23 PM.md

 thumbnail: /images/uploads/2017_09_25_plum_clafoutis_1.jpg
 categories: blog
 tags: food
-excerpt: <p>An elegant tender almost custard-like dessert that’s quick and easy to make and pleases the masses</p>
+excerpt: An elegant tender almost custard-like dessert that’s quick and easy to make and pleases the masses
 ---

 This was my first go of experimenting making clafoutis/clafouti and I was pleasantly surprised at how quick and easy it was to whip up.
 I experimented with a kingaurthorflour.com recipe and a thekitchn.com one and came up with this one which works really well.
 I look forward to experimenting with different fruit.